Conservation travel: Help nature while you enjoy it.

 - we create awareness and understanding of the local Aboriginal Culture by working with and learning from the local indigenous people, employing indigenous people where possible, including them in tours where possible and passing on respect for their culture to our guests and staff.

-- we only use 100% recycled office paper.
+- we only use 100% recycled office paper from a reputable Australian-owned supplier: Ecocern..
 When we can’t avoid printing documents, we double-side and recycle our own.
 All incoming paper is checked for a clean back and placed in the printer for another use.
 Our brochures and business cards are produced on 100% recycled stock.

 - we recycle all paper, glass and suitable plastics & aluminium through the local government recycling system.

-- our office and home use low-voltage light globes; all lighting, heating, computers and office equipment are turned off overnight; we do not use air-conditioning in our office or home.
+- our office and home use low-voltage light globes; all lighting, heating, computers and office equipment are turned off overnight; we avoid the use of air-conditioning in our office or home, but instead use ceiling fans in hot weather.

 - linen, tablecloths and our own clothes are dried on a washing line outside.
 We choose not to have a clothes dryer.